KimRass/warehouse/Data Science/Machine Learning/README.md

 		```
 	- `map(map_func)`
 		- This transformation applies `map_func` to each element of this dataset, and returns a new dataset containing the transformed elements, in the same order as they appeared in the input. `map_func` can be used to change both the values and the structure of a dataset's elements.
-	- `prefetch(buffer_size)`
-		- Most dataset input pipelines should end with a call to prefetch.
-This allows later elements to be prepared while the current element is being processed.
-This often improves latency and throughput, at the cost of using additional memory to store prefetched elements.
-		- `buffer_size`: The maximum number of elements that will be buffered when prefetching.
-If the value `tf.data.AUTOTUNE` is used, then the buffer size is dynamically tuned.
 	- `random()`
 	- `range()`
 	- `repeat()`